NoraPDev/tictactoe/README.md

 * Problem :lady_beetle: : Welcome screen typewriter effect text pushed the **Click Me** button down, while doing the effect.
 * Resolution :white_check_mark: : I had to put the button in a separate div.

+4.
+* Problem :lady_beetle: : When played against the Computer and human lost, still got the same **Congratulations!** popup
+* Resolution :white_check_mark: : I had to change the popup to be different when the player loses against the Computer or a human being.

 ## **Technology Used**